arangodb/arangodb/Documentation/Books/Manual/Upgrading/Starter/README.md

 The upgrade procedure of the _Starter_ described in this _Section_ can be used to upgrade to a new hotfix, or to perform an upgrade to a new minor version of ArangoDB.
-Please refer to the [Upgrade Paths](../GeneralInfo/README.md#upgrade-paths) for detailed information.
+Please refer to the [Upgrade Paths](../GeneralInfo/README.md#upgrade-paths) section for detailed information.

 **Important:** rolling upgrades of Cluster setups from 3.2 to 3.3 are only supported from versions 3.2.15 and 3.3.9.